matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

 # Building custom paymaster

 Let's see how we can use the paymaster feature to build a custom paymaster that allows users to pay fees in our token.
+In this tutorial we will:

-1. First we will create an ERC20 token contract and send some tokens to a brand new wallet.
+- Create a paymaster that will assume that a single unit of an ERC20 token is enough to cover any transaction fee.
-2. Then, we will create a paymaster that will assume that a single unit of the ERC20 token is enough to cover any transaction fee.
+- Create the ERC20 token contract and send some tokens to a brand new wallet.
-3. Finally we will send a `mint` transaction from the newly created wallet via the paymaster.
-Even though the transaction would normally require some ETH to pay for the gas fees, our paymaster will execute the transaction in exchange for 1 unit of the ERC20 token.
+- Finally we will send a `mint` transaction from the newly created wallet via the paymaster.
+Even though the transaction would normally require some ETH to pay for the gas fee, our paymaster will execute the transaction in exchange for 1 unit of the ERC20 token.

 ## Prerequisite